High Fidelity Visualization of What Your Self-Supervised Representation Knows About: Visual Analysis of Representations Learned by Self-Supervised Model

-Experimental manipulation of representations can be needed to analyze how much specific dimensions of the representation can be associated to specific factors of variation of the data.
-In a self-supervised setting in which we don't have access to labelled data, it can be difficult to gain insight on how the information about the data is encoded in the representation.
+Experimental manipulation of representations can be useful to analyze to what degree specific dimensions of the representation can be associated with specific aspects or factors of variations of the data.
+In a self-supervised setting in which we don't have access to labelled data, it can be difficult to gain insight as to how the information about the data is encoded in the representation.
 We showcase a very simple and heuristic setup to remove the most common information in the representations within a set of the nearest neighbors of a specific example.
 We experimentally saw that the nearest neighbors of a given representation share often similar factors of variation.
 Having this information in mind, we investigate how many dimensions are shared in between this set of neighbors.
-Then, we remove the most common non-zero dimensions by setting them to zero and use \our to decode this truncated representation.
-In Fig. \ref{fig:manip_ssl}, such simple setup induces the removing of all information about the background and the dog to only keep the information about clothing (Only one dog had clothes in the set of neighbors used to find the most common dimensions).
-Since the information about the dog and the background are removed, \our produces images of different clothes.
-On the third and forth row, instead of setting the most common dimensions to zeros, we set them to the value of other images at the exact same dimensions.
+Then, we mask the most common non-zero dimensions by setting them to zero and use \our to decode this masked representation.
+In Fig. \ref{fig:manip_ssl}, this simple manipulation visibly yields the removal of all information about the background and the dog, to only keep information about clothing (only one dog had clothes in the set of neighbors used to find the most common dimensions).
+Since the information about the dog and the background are removed, \our produces images of different clothes only.
+In the third and fourth row, instead of setting the most common dimensions to zeros, we set them to the value they have in other unclothed dog images.
 By using these new representations, \our is able to generate the corresponding dog with clothes.
-This setup works better with SSL methods since supervised models learned to put away most of the information that is not needed to predict class labels.
-We have a similar experiment with background removal in Figure \ref{fig:manip_ssl_background}.
+This setup works better with SSL methods, as supervised models learn to remove from their representation most of the information that is not needed to predict class labels.
+We show a similar experiment for background removal and manipulation in Figure \ref{fig:manip_ssl_background} in the Appendix.